Turkey’s Data Protection Authority Published Draft Cookie Guidelines

 (i) use of first-party analytics cookies concerns only the generation of anonymous statistics;

-(ii) user's internet browsing is not used to tracking them across different websites;
+(ii) user's internet browsing is not used to track them across different websites;

 (iii) cookie lifespan of cookies is reasonable; and